Liberal welfare reforms: Education

-Children

-In 1906 children were provided with free school meals.
-However, many local councils ignored this system, as it was not compulsory for them to provide the free meals and the cost to the council was far greater than was subsidised for.
-The provision of free school meals was made compulsory in 1914, in which year fourteen million meals per school day were served (compared with nine million per school day in 1910), most of which were free.
-In 1912, half of all councils in Britain were offering the scheme.
-Recruitment for the Second Boer War demonstrated the undernourishment and illness among the working classes, and there were fears over future generations being unable to maintain military control of Britain's empire.
-Also, following an unfavourable report by the Board of Education's inspectors on infant education in 1906, school provision for children under five was restricted (previously, the normal age for the entry of working-class children into full-time education had been three).
-The Notification of Births Act 1907 sought to quantify and analyse the causes of (and ultimately further reduce) infant mortality.
+Women and children

-The Probation Act 1907 established a probation service to provide supervision within the community for young offenders as an alternative to prison.
+The Notification of Births Act 1907 sought to quantify and analyse the causes of (and ultimately further reduce) infant mortality while the Matrimonial Causes Act 1907 empowered courts to order divorced husbands to make unsecured payments to wives for their support and maintenance, while the Probation Act 1907 established a probation service to provide supervision within the community for young offenders as an alternative to prison.
 The Children and Young Persons Act 1908 formed part of the "Children's Charter" which imposed punishments for those neglecting children.
 It became illegal to sell children tobacco, alcohol and fireworks or to send children begging.
 Juvenile courts and borstals were created instead for young offenders so they did not have to stand in adult courts and go to adult prisons for most offences.
-The Education (Scotland) Act 1908 enforced medical inspection, free books and travel, free meals and clothing grants, and some bursaries.

 Medical inspections began in 1907 but many poor families could not afford the cost of the doctors fees to get treated; it was not until 1912 that medical treatment was provided.
 However, education authorities largely ignored the provision of free medical treatment for school children.
+Nevertheless, by 1914, 214 out of the (then) 317 local authorities were providing some kind of medical treatment for children.
 A tax allowance for children was introduced in 1909 to help families on low incomes.
 This allowance of £10 a year was introduced for every child below the age of 16 in the case of income tax payers whose income fell below £500 per annum (this rebate was later doubled in the 1914 budget).

-The Education (Choice of Employment) Act 1910 enabling local authorities to provide vocational guidance for school-leavers, with the Board of Education providing grants to authorities from 1911 onwards to carry out this purpose.
-By mid-1912, however, only forty-one local authorities had responded.
+Regulations introduced in 1907 for the manufacture of paints and colours prohibited women and young persons from manipulating lead colour (defined as any dry carbonate of lead, red lead or any colour containing either of these substances) and ordered monthly medical examinations of all employees engaged in a lead process.
+Regulations introduced that same year concerning the heading of yarn dyed by means of a lead compound prohibited the employment of young persons and prescribed the medical examination "of all workers in the process once every three months".

+The Intestate Husband's Estate (Scotland) Act 1911 provided widows in Scotland with the same right as in England to a first charge of £500 on the property of her deceased husband if he died intestate, Regulations introduced in 1911 concerning the smelting of materials containing lead and the manufacture of red or orange lead and flaked litharge prohibited the employment of women and young persons in these processes and ordered monthly medical examinations of all employees.